bhecquet/seleniumRobot/doc/chap6_Test_Manager_interfaces.md

 From ALM v11 HP ALM can run seleniumRobot tests using VBScript connector

 *WARNING*: This connector is not currently fully fonctional as launch_SeleniumRobot.bat script does not exist anymore VBS script should be updated, for example, using a direct java call with JVM options and TestNG parameters lcearly identified

+#### 3.0 Configure environment to access HP ALM ####

+Put connection information into env.ini file:
+- hpAlmServerUrl: url to server.
+It should not contain the '/qcbin' part
+- hpAlmProject: project to connect to
+- hpAlmDomain: domain of the project
+- hpAlmUser: user
+- hpAlmPassword: password

 #### 3.1 Configure test runner computer ####